 Causes of anorexia nervosa

 We don’t know what causes anorexia nervosa.
-But there are some factors that can put children and teenagers at higher risk for anorexia nervosa.
+But there are some factors that can put pre-teens and teenagers at higher risk for anorexia nervosa.

 These risk factors include:

 - being a girl, although boys can get anorexia too

 - being a perfectionist or high achiever